samkcdev/Eloquent-Javascript-Exercises/this keyowrd/this-notes.md

 Explicit- this is explicitly setting the value for 'this' using functions call, bind and apply.
 This allows us to set the value of this whatever we want it to be.

-call(): takes in two parameters thisArg that is what should the this and n number of other arguments.
+call(): takes in two parameters thisArg that is what should the this be and n number of other arguments.
 It invokes the function immedialtely.
 Eg:

 <pre>